 It was from Mongolia that Ghengis Khan set forth to conquer the world.
 This unique adventure is your chance to return to this heartland and let its people and scenery capture your heart.
-Leave Ulaanbaatar and the modern world behind and travel by horseback or oxcart to Gorkhi-Terelj National Park for life with nomadic families.
-You’ll live in a ger, take tea with your neighbours, ride horses, and learn archery and garment-making skills.
-It’s eight days like you never imagined.
-Participants should be comfortable around and on horses.
+Leave Ulaanbaatar and the modern world behind and stay with three different families to experience life as a nomad.
+From Orkhon Valley to Gorkhi Terelj National Park, you’ll live in gers, take tea with your neighbours, ride horses, and learn archery and garment-making skills.
+It’s 10 days like you never imagined.

+Your Foodie Moment: Mongolian Vodka and Cheese Making Demonstration, Gorkhi Terelj National Park.
 Daily lessons and demonstrations of various nomadic skills and techniques while staying with nomadic hosts.
+Horseback, oxen cart, and camel rides.
+Historic monastery visit.
+Mongolian Cultural Show.
+National park entrance fees.
 Transport between destinations and included activities.

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.

 VERY IMPORTANT: Please ensure that you print a final copy of your Trip Details to review a couple of days prior to travel, in case there have been changes that affect your plans.